fuskovic/gecko/README.md

 - Choose a custom model
 - Select `Provision your own` since our Lambda function is hosted on AWS.

+`NOTE There is a discrepancy here.`

+**It's important to set the language to English(US) and NOT English(UK) like you see in the screenshot below.
+This tripped me up.
+This will actually prevent you Amazon Echo from executing the skill properly since the Amazon Alexa Mobile App you download will use English(US) by default.
+In other words, they need to match for it to work.**

 ![create_skill_2](./screenshots/create_skill_2.png)

  - On the next page, select `Start from scratch`